 So, if no commercial or mainstream smartphone is really secure, is there any feature to consider to keep a phone really safe from vicious hands?
 There are a lot.

 First and foremost, a phone should be permanently encrypted.
 Apple and Android (at least since Lollipop) are encrypted by default, and it decrypts -with some differences here and there- your information as soon as you input the device’s password, cross-referencing it with a unique key stored in the phone.
 That doesn’t mean your phone is always encrypted: your files are still open to privy eyes as long as your device is unlocked, and most of your data exists in a space that is not permanently encrypted, mainly because it could negatively impact the phone’s performance.
-There are several alternatives for this: the manufacturer may implement a permanent encryption system, or safe spaces where data can’t be seen by someone else.
+There are several alternatives for this: the manufacturer may implement a permanent encryption system or safe spaces where data can’t be seen by someone else.

 Speaking of someone else looking, when data leaves your phone is at its most vulnerable state.
-That’s why securing end-to-end communications is key in keeping your mobile phone secure.
+That’s why securing end-to-end communications is key in keeping your mobile security high.
 Messaging apps like WhatsApp and Telegram are embracing a secure end-to-end culture, but that should be the standard for every single communication channel the phone has.
 For example, the browser’s application and transport layers can be protected using a private VPN, routing the entire traffic of the phone through secure exit nodes under a ciphered protocol, like AES.

 Needless to say, a malware-resistant phone is a secure phone.
 Top-of-the-line secure phones rely on revised and solid standards to handle installations, links and new files.
 Some OS modifications allow for recursive checks, where it searches for changes in the core functionality of the operating system.
 If any files were modified, the system is capable of blocking itself, not allowing the hacker to continue further in.
 Furthermore, by limiting the access of the hardware by the software layer, you can even protect your device from hackers who try to access random locations in memory, like the ones seen in Meltdown and Spectre bugs.

 The main issue regarding any critical security step is the reliability of the engineers behind it.
 In many cases, as consumers we take a leap of faith: we trust our manufacturers and we expect they take security and privacy seriously.
 In any case, we should take every claim in the security world with a grain of salt, because as we said earlier, no piece of software is perfect.
-The rule of thumb here is to choose a device as secure as the information inside it, and that -for better or worse- means believing, not in marketing but in reliable security.
+The rule of thumb here is to choose a mobile device as secure as the information inside it, and that -for better or worse- means believing, not in marketing but in reliable security.

 Above all, a secure phone should have a big, red self destruct button.
 Okay, maybe not literally, but a phone that can wipe itself if defaced is two times safer than one who can’t.